 The Peloton bike is one of the most popular indoor cycling bikes on the market today, and there's a huge community of people who swear by it...it has garnered a near cult like following, and shows no real signs of slowing down.

 But is this the right bike for you?
 What do the reviews show?
 Here we take a closer look at this cultural phenomenon...

 In a nutshell, the Peloton bike is an indoor cycling bike just like one you would find at a high-end gym, except instead of having 20 other sweaty riders next to you and a live instructor who can see you slacking off, you can use it in the privacy of your own home on your own schedule.

 The USP (unique selling proposition) of this interactive exercise bike is that you have access to actual live classes streamed from a NYC studio, in addition to thousands of pre-recorded ones.

 All of the classes are displayed on a huge touch screen display, so it feels like you are actually in the studio or in the location that you have chosen for one of the outdoor scenic rides.

 The bike itself is well built and well designed, with a powder coated carbon steel frame, neodymium rare earth magnetic resistance system, Poly V Belt drive, Sport Series saddle and LOOK Delta compatible aluminum pedals.

-There's plenty of adjustability, especially with the seat and handlebars, so you can find the perfect fit for your ride.
+There's plenty of adjustability on both models, especially with the seat and handlebars, so you can find the perfect fit for your ride.

 Once the bike is all set up and plugged into an outlet, you are ready to start taking classes.
 You just need to connect to your WiFi network much the way you do on your phone or tablet.
 You then log into your account using the username or email address and password, which should all be provided to you in a welcome email.